shohaibmk/Find-Me/README.md

 - OpenCV: A computer vision library used for image processing and video analysis.
 - Ultralytics YOLO: A library providing pre-trained YOLO models for object detection.

+# Fine-tuning

+# Object Detection

 ## Running the Code
 To utilize this script:

 - Load an image, video, or live feed using OpenCV.
-- Use the finetuned model based the ultralytics library for object detection.
+- Use the fine-tuned model based on the ultralytics library for object detection.

 ## Example Code